Dev GuideAPI Reference

 Note

-Each order generates an order purchase event per order line item.
+Each order purchase event generates a single order record (where record is a database entry) with an order purchase event per order line item.

-Top-level information about the order (for example, billing address, coupon and tax) are stored in the order's object and linked to order's event by Order ID (field name: order_id).
+Top-level information about the order (for example, billing address, coupon, and tax) are stored in the order's object and linked to order's event by order_id.

 Fields